• Home

 Advanced Techniques for Field Parameters Power BI

-• Dynamic Measures: Field parameters can be used to switch between different measures in visuals.
+• Dynamic Measures: Field parameters can be used to switch between different visual measures.

 • Dynamic Axis Switching: It can be used to dynamically change the axis of charts.
 With a field parameter, you can select different dimensions and apply them to the visual’s axis property.